Where to login? Do I need to register? Are there any limitations?

 Yes, you can use frequency values retrieved from this reference database for your reports.
 Be sure to report all relevant data, including the release date of the YHRD and to quote YHRD.ORG.
 Please see our Terms and/or License for further information.

-I am running a commercial genealogical service and would like to include ancestry information provided by the website in my reports.
+I am running a commercial genealogical service and would like to include tables, maps or other results provided by this website in my reports.
 Can I use the results, maps etc. in my business?

 I found a match!
 How do I contact this guy?

-I act on behalf of an law enforcement authority.
+I act on behalf of a law enforcement authority.
 Please deliver personal information of one donor / all donors stored in your database.